Dimers and analytic torsion I: Dimers on isoradial graphs

 We will work under the following assumption (see \cite{SmiChe_isoradial}):

-Here $\eta_0>0$ is fixed once and for all; throughout, ``absolute" constants may depend on $\eta_0$ (but not on $\Lambda$ etc).
+{\em Here $\eta_0>0$ is fixed once and for all; throughout, ``absolute" constants may depend on $\eta_0$ (but not on $\Lambda$ etc).
+In particular, all error estimates on Green kernels, Cauchy kernels and their variants are uniform in $\Lambda$ under $(\spadesuit)$.}

-One can form a new bipartite graph $M$ as follows: black (resp. white) vertices of $M$ are the vertices (resp. centers) of rhombi in $\Lambda$.
+One can form a new bipartite graph $\gls{M}$ as follows: black (resp. white) vertices of $M$ are the vertices (resp. centers) of rhombi in $\Lambda$.
 Edges of $M$ are half-diagonals of the rhombi in $\Lambda$.
 We will be interested in perfect matchings of $M$ (or subgraphs of $M$).
 We refer to vertices of $M$ as {\em nodes}.
 Black nodes corresponding to vertices of $\Gamma$ (resp. vertices of $\Gamma^\dg$) are {\em vertex nodes} (resp. {face nodes}); white nodes are {\em edge nodes}.
 Denote $M_V\simeq \Gamma$, $M_F\simeq \Gamma^\dg$, $M_W\simeq\dmd$ the sets of vertex nodes, face nodes and edge nodes (ie white nodes) respectively, and $M_B=M_V\sqcup M_F\simeq\Lambda$ (black nodes).
 See Figure \ref{fig:loztil}.
+Notice that $M$ is itself isoradial, with all faces inscribed in circles of radius $\delta/2$.